 At trial, the victim claimed that Disney World was negligent in the manner in which it encouraged guests to cross the street.
 There was testimony at trial that a Walt Disney employee was working as a crossing guard and directing guests, including the plaintiff, to cross the street at the precise location of the storm drain.

 During the trial, Disney moved for a directed verdict at the conclusion of the plaintiff’s case.
-The trial court denied the motion, citing the presence of the crossing guard directing guests over the storm drain as their reason for denying.
+The trial court denied the motion, citing the presence of the crossing guard directing guests over the storm drain as their reason for denying it.
 At the conclusion of the trial, Disney renewed their motion, and this time the trial court granted the motion, finding no evidence legally sufficient to submit the case to a jury.
 The plaintiff then appealed.

 In support of the trial court’s ruling, Disney relied on the plaintiff’s stipulation that there was no defect with the storm drain itself.
 Disney also pointed out that the plaintiff admitted that she could have seen the storm drain before stepping, but she was not looking where she was walking.
 Lastly, Disney argued that a storm drain is not inherently dangerous, and even if it had an employee directing guests to step over the storm drain, the area was not unsafe or defective to constitute negligence.